section-engineering-education/engineering-education/content/articles/angular-observables/index.md

 Notice that we're using the `async` pipe.
 The async pipe ensures our observable's automatic `subscribe/unsubscribe`  operations.

 ### Defining manual observables
-Previously, we defined our class for observables and worked on basic examples.
+Previously, we defined our class for observables and worked with basic examples.

 However, JavaScript has a library, [RxJS](https://rxjs.dev) (Reactive Extension for Javascript), that we can use to handle our observables.